Wallpaper Calculator: Stop Guessing and Order the Right Number of Rolls First Time

 Step 1: Measure Your Walls

-Use a tape measure to note the height and width of each wall you want to cover.
-Write these measurements down in metres (m) or feet (ft), depending on your preference.
+Grab a tape measure and note the height and width of every wall you're covering.
+Write them down in metres (m) or feet (ft) — whichever you think in.

 - For all four walls: Add the widths of each wall together, then multiply by the height.